DevelopIntelligenceBoulder/node-azure/README.md

     * Click through all the introduction stuff...

 ## Create an Azure Web Application
-FYI: These commands differ if this is the first time into Azure or if you have been here before
+1. FYI: These commands differ if this is the first time into Azure or if you have been here before
-1. If it is your first time
+2. If it is your first time into Azure follow this path
     * Select **WEB APP* within the **COMPUTE** menu
     * Select **QUICK CREATE**
     * Enter a name for the web app (e.g. kamrenz will become [http://kamrenz.azurewebsites.net/](http://kamrenz.azurewebsites.net/))